hollowverse-archive/clown/README.md

 }
 ```

-(Clown will merge this `eslint/package.json` fragment with the `package.json` in the root of our project that we want to extend after we run Clown.)
+(clown will merge this `eslint/package.json` fragment with the `package.json` in the root of our project that we want to extend after we run clown.)

 The next step would be to create a `clown.json` file at the root of our project.